Nitra: Government

 The city is governed by mayor (primátor) and the city council (Slovak: mestské zastupiteľstvo).
 The mayor is the head of the city and its chief executive.
 The term of office is four years.
 The current mayor is Marek Hattas.
 The city council is the legislative body, with 31 council members.

-The city is divided into 13 urban districts (boroughs): Dolné Krškany, Horné Krškany, Staré Mesto, Čermáň, Klokočina, Diely, Párovské Háje, Kynek, Mlynárce, Zobor, Dražovce, Chrenová and Janíkovce.
+The city is divided into 13 urban districts (boroughs): Dolné Krškany, Horné Krškany, Staré Mesto, Čermáň, Klokočina, Diely, Párovské Háje, Kynek, Mlynárce, Zobor, Dražovce, Chrenová, and Janíkovce.

 Education

 Nitra is the seat of two universities: University of Constantinus the Philosopher, with 13,684 students, including 446 doctoral students. and of the Slovak University of Agriculture, with 10,297 students, including 430 doctoral students.
 The city's system of primary education consists of 14 public schools and three religious primary schools, enrolling in overall 6,945 pupils.
 Secondary education is represented by five gymnasia with 3,349 students, 8 specialized high schools with 3,641 students, and 5 vocational schools with 3,054 students.
 Schools in the city include the United Catholic School.

 Nitra used to be the site of the Jewish school Yeshiva of Nitra, the last surviving yeshiva in occupied Europe during World War II, associated with famous rabbis Chaim Michael Dov Weissmandl and Shmuel Dovid Ungar.
-The yeshiva was moved to Mount Kisco, New York, USA, after the second world war, where it still exists.
+The yeshiva was moved to Mount Kisco, New York, US, after the Second World War, where it still exists.

 Transportation

-Nitra is connected to Bratislava, Trnava, Žiar nad Hronom, Zvolen and Banská Bystrica by a freeway (E58).
+Nitra is connected to Bratislava, Trnava, Žiar nad Hronom, Zvolen, and Banská Bystrica by a freeway (E58).
 There are also first-class road connections to Topoľčany, Zlaté Moravce (labelled as "Highway of Death"), Vráble and Nové Zámky.

 The Nitra railway station forms part of the railway line between Nové Zámky/Šurany and Prievidza, which passes through Nitra, but is not a main line.
-There is a railway junction a short distance north of the town, connecting the city with Leopoldov, Topoľčany and Radošina.
+There is a railway junction a short distance north of the town, connecting the city with Leopoldov, Topoľčany, and Radošina.
 Nitra has one train connection with Prague via Piešťany, Trenčín, Uherský Brod, Olomouc and Pardubice.
 This connection is operated by Arriva (AEx).

 Nitra also has its own recreational airfield; it hosts the factory of the Aeropro Eurofox ultralight.
 However, the closest international airport is Bratislava Airport.

 Local public transport is based on buses with 28 lines, covering the whole city, as well as extending to the neighbouring municipalities of Lužianky, Nitrianske Hrnčiarovce, Štitáre, Ivanka pri Nitre and Branč (as of April 2016).